divanvisagie/batlab/README.md

 - `idle` - System idle with screen on
 - `stress` - CPU stress test

+**Note:** Emoji have been removed from workload output for maximum system compatibility (FreeBSD base terminals, SSH connections, older terminal emulators).

 Add custom workloads by creating scripts in `workload/` directory following the standard interface.

 ## Data Output